-Recent work has shown that the individual extreme events can be examined in climate models, but anomalies or biascorrections should be applied for during the analysis (Wehrli et al., 2019).
-Similarly, in our study, we defined the wave-5 and wave-7 events, then the surface variable anomalies against their climatological means and compared them between ERA5 and the models for different experiments.
+330 Recent work has shown that the individual extreme events can be examined in the climate models, but anomalies or biascorrections should be applied for the analysis (Wehrli et al., 2019).
+Similarly, in our study, we defined the wave-5 and wave-7 events, then the surface variables anomalies against their climatological means are compared between ERA5 and the models for different experiments.